blazmrak/veles/README.md

 formatting by using Eclipse Formatter, and set sane defaults, so that you don't have to battle your way through infinite amount of knobs.
 This format is still subject to change for settings that are the default now.
 And it's not always the way I would like it, but it is at least bearable.

-JdtLS should pick up the settings automatically and should format the files accordingly.
-Veles reuses the settings from `.settings/*.pref`.
+Formatter configuration generated when running `veles lsp` and is located inside `.settings/format.xml` and is treated as the source of truth.
+If you use an editor such as VSCode or Neovim, the settings should be automatically picked up, because `*.pref` file is also generated, all you need to do is restart JdtLS.
+For people using IDEs, you should use the plugin for Eclipse Formatter and point it to the XML configuration file.

 I chose Eclipse by default, because it is integrated into the JdtLS.
 If you don't want to use Eclipse, then I have also added the option of using